Select a Treatment to Learn More

 Medicinal Signaling Cells (MSCs or Stem Cells) and Exosomes

-Sometimes called Mesenchymal Stem Cells, Allografts, Human Umbilical Cord Tissue (HUCT) or just stem cells.
+Sometimes called Mesenchymal Stem Cells, Allografts, Human Umbilical Cord Tissue (HUCT), or just stem cells.
 These are cells derived from donated human umbilical cords and then refined and expanded.
 The signaling cells are separated and then tested for multiple possible contaminants.
-Once prepared, they are either injected directly into a problem area of the body or infused through an IV.
+Once prepared, they are injected directly into a problem area or infused through an IV.
 The cells come bathed in a mixture of natural messaging packets called exosomes.
 These exosomes contain proteins, rNA and DNA that send messages to neighboring cells to help them function optimally.

 How do Medicinal Signaling Cells work?

-Science has advanced significantly recently and our understanding of how these cells work is opening new doors.
-MSCs carry the signaling information necessary to interact with your body’s current cells and ‘messages’ them in a way to assist in your cells to perform the way they need to in order to maintain your body’s natural operating process.
+Science has advanced significantly recently, and our understanding of how these cells work is opening new doors.
+MSCs carry the signaling information necessary to interact with your body’s current cells and ‘message’ them in a way that assists your cells in performing how they need to to maintain your body’s natural operating process.
 Most dysfunction in our bodies is due to our current cells responding to damage or inflammation in an unregulated or dysregulated manner.
 MSCs and exosomes help your cells do the job they were intended to do in the manner they are supposed to do it.

 Will Medicinal Signaling Cells work for me?